An ambitious approach to industrial strategy will boost the UK’s global competitiveness

 - Support the Security and Resilience Growth Partnership (SRGP), through ADS’ leading role in the UK Security and Resilience Industry Suppliers Community (RISC), to ensure that the UK security and resilience sector can speak effectively and with one voice directly to Government about the needs and requirements of industry.

 - Promote a coordinated approach to procurement and innovation, through RISC and the SRGP, by helping Government bodies such JSaRC, the Defence and Security Accelerator (DASA) and the Home Office to develop a whole-of-Government approach to innovation and procurement, and to ensure that there is universal understanding on their respective roles and responsibilities.
+Also to work with the Crown Commercial Service and departmental commercial teams to support security SMEs with their procurement bids.

-- Maximise industry engagement with cross-government initiatives, including the Industrial Strategy Challenge Fund, Conflict, Stability and Security Fund, and National Security Strategic Investment Fund, by helping to shape and providing insight into their processes, requirements and end users.
+- Maximise industry engagement with cross-government initiatives, including the Industrial Strategy Challenge Fund; Conflict, Stability and Security Fund; and National Security Strategic Investment Fund; by helping to shape and providing insight into their processes, requirements and end users.

 - As part of the Governments modern industrial strategy, they announced at the Farnborough Airshow that Sutherland in Scotland will be home to the first vertical launch site in mainland Europe by 2020.